oesmith/puffing-billy/README.md

 `c.proxied_request_host` and `c.proxied_request_port` are used if an internal proxy server is required to access the internet.
 Most common in larger companies.

+`c.cache_request_body_methods` is used to specify HTTP methods of requests that you would like to cache separately based on the contents of the request body.
+The default is ['post'].

 ### Cache Scopes